Diagnosing and Preventing Instabilities in Recurrent Video Processing: Introduction

 Our working hypothesis is that recurrent connections create positive feedback loops prone to this type of divergent behaviour.
 As a proof of concept, we consider a backbone architecture made of five convolutional layers interleaved with ReLU non-linearities, and we augment it with various strategies for temporal processing.
-We consider single-frame and multi-frame inputs, and four types of temporal connections inspired from existing video processing works: feature-shifting~\cite{huang2015bidirectional,lin2019tsm}, feature-recurrence~\cite{huang2015bidirectional,chen2016deep,godard2018deep}, frame-recurrence~\cite{frvsr,arias2019kalman} and recurrent latent space propagation (RLSP)~\cite{fuoli2019efficient} (see Figure~\ref{random_models_architectures}).
+We consider single-frame and multi-frame inputs, and four types of temporal connections inspired from existing video processing works: \emph{feature-shifting} where features are extracted and fed back at the same level~\cite{huang2015bidirectional,lin2019tsm}, \emph{feature-recurrence} where features are extracted and fed back at a lower level~\cite{huang2015bidirectional,chen2016deep,godard2018deep}, \emph{frame-recurrence} where the output frame is fed back as an input~\cite{frvsr,arias2019kalman} and \emph{recurrent latent space propagation} (RLSP) where the latent space at a high level is fed back as an input~\cite{fuoli2019efficient} (see Figure~\ref{random_models_architectures}).
 We then initialize all the models randomly and feed them with random inputs.
 We see that feedforward architectures (single-frame, multi-frame, feature-shifting) produce stable outputs while recurrent architectures (feature-recurrence, frame-recurrence, RLSP) produce outputs that diverge (see Figure~\ref{random_models_plots}).
-Note that feature-shifting is non-recurrent since, while information is temporally delayed, it is not fed back to the same processing block multiple times.
+Note that feature-shifting is non-recurrent since information cannot flow indefinitely inside a feedback loop.

-The instabilities described above are a serious concern for the deployment of recurrent video processing models in the real world.
-If catastrophic failures occur at unpredictable times in the sequence, affected models cannot be trusted, even on relatively short sequences.
-In fact, determining whether a given model is affected or not is already problematic: there is no guarantee \emph{a priori} that a model that behaves in a stable manner on a set of video sequences will remain stable on all video sequences.
+The instability phenomenon described here is a serious concern for the deployment of recurrent video processing models in real-world applications.
+A number of coping strategies can be considered to operate an unstable model in a stable manner at inference time but none of them are truly satisfying (see Section~\ref{sec: Discussion}).
+In this paper, we propose to solve the instability problem altogether by enforcing mathematically derived stability constraints during training.